vigneshwar-24/TICKET-BOOKING-BOT-FOR-THE-VISUALLY-IMPAIRED/README.md

     draw.text((50, 110), f"Aadhar Number: {user_details['aadhar_number']}", font=content_font, fill='black')
     draw.text((50, 140), f"Train Name: {ticket_data['Train_Name']}", font=content_font, fill='black')
     draw.text((50, 170), f"Train Number: {ticket_data['Train_num']}", font=content_font, fill='black')
-    draw.text((50, 200), f"Seat Number: D45", font=content_font, fill='black')
     draw.text((50, 230), f"Timings: {ticket_data['Timings']}", font=content_font, fill='black')

     # Save the ticket image
     ticket_image.save('ticket.png')

+    # Capture image from webcam
+    webcam = cv2.VideoCapture(0)
+    ret, frame = webcam.read()
+    cv2.imwrite('photo.png', frame)
+    webcam.release()

+    # Open ticket and photo images
+    ticket = Image.open('ticket.png')
+    photo = Image.open('photo.png')

+    # Resize photo to fit in the ticket
+    photo = photo.resize((100, 100))

+    # Create a new image with ticket and photo combined
+    combined_image = Image.new('RGB', (600, 600), color='white')
+    combined_image.paste(ticket, (0, 0))
+    combined_image.paste(photo, (400, 50))

+    # Save the combined image
+    combined_image.save('final_ticket.png')

     SpeakText(f"Train Name is {ticket_data['Train_Name']}, train number is {ticket_data['Train_num']} and train timings is {ticket_data['Timings']} ")
-    SpeakText("Ticket is generated.
-I hope you enjoy your ride and make sure to arrive at the station before half an hour.")
+    SpeakText("I'll let you know after we book the ticket from IRCTC") print("I'll let you know after we book the ticket from IRCTC")

 def book(train):
+    while True:
+        try:
-    SpeakText("Do you want me to book the train?") print("Do you want me to book the train?") if recognize_speech().lower() == 'yes':
+            SpeakText("Do you want me to reserve a seat for you?") print("Do you want me to reserve a seat for you?") response = recognize_speech().lower()

-        print("Train booked successfully.")
-        SpeakText("Train booked successfully.")
-        generate_ticket(train)  # Pass the train details instead of user_details
+            if response == 'yes':
+                print("Your seat has been reserved successfully.
+Will soon get in touch with you") SpeakText("Your seat has been reserved successfully.
+Will soon get in touch with you") generate_ticket(train)
+                break
             else:
                 print("Okay.
 I hope I was of good assistance to you.
 Thank you.")
                 SpeakText("As you wish.
 I hope I was of good assistance to you.
-If you wanna book tickets do ask to me.
-Thank you.")
+If you want to book tickets, do ask me.
+Thank you.") break

+        except AttributeError:
+            print("Sorry, I didn't catch that.
+Please try again.")
+            SpeakText("Sorry, I didn't catch that.
+Please try again.")

 def classify_timings(timings):
     hour = int(timings.split(':')[0])